 Based on the limited amount of data from people who have undergone eye color changing surgeries, the procedures do leave patients with different eye colors.

-The laser procedure actually does create a change because it removes color from the eye.
-This change is permanent and the color cannot be added back into the eye once it is removed by the laser.
+Laser pigment removal does create a change because it removes color from the eye.
+This change is permanent and the color cannot be added back into the eye once the laser removes it.

 Laser eye color surgery permanently changes eye color.
 You cannot restore the brown color in your eyes once you’ve changed them to blue or green unless you use color-changing contact lenses.